Infrequently Asked Questions: an Interview with Artist Doug Craft

 An interference pattern is like the waves on a pond from many different sized raindrops hitting the surface.
 As the circular water waves propagate outward from each impact point, the waves collide with each other, sometimes in a constructive (additive) way, creating larger waves, and sometimes in a destructive (subtractive) way, creating smaller waves or even flat surfaces.
 The sum total of all the waves and their interference patterns is analogous to the hologram plate.

 Back to Top

 The strangeness of the hologram begins when the laser is shined back through the interference pattern on the photographic plate.
 The original object then appears some distance beyond the plate, not as a flat 2-dimensional object like a photograph, but a complete 3-dimensional representation.
-Why this occurs is something of a mystery (at least with my primitive understanding of physics), but it does.
+Why this occurs is something of a mystery (at least with my primitive understanding of optics), but it does.
 You can walk around the projected hologram and the details of the object are visible much like the original object would have been seen.
-So, the interference pattern on the photographic plate contains all the information associated with the object originally under laser illumination.
+So, the interference pattern on the photographic plate contains all the visual information associated with the object originally under laser illumination.

 Back to Top

 The hologram is a powerful metaphor for universal structure because of a really weird feature of the interference pattern.
 If the photographic plate is cut into 4 equal sections, and the laser is then shined back though one of the plate quarters, the original object once again appears, complete, in the projected hologram!
 In fact, all 4 quarters will display the original object projected as a hologram.
 The sectioning process could be repeated into 16th- or 64th-sized sections of the plate and the result would be the same.
 Actually, the resolution of the projected hologram will get fuzzier as the sections become smaller and smaller, but the smaller pieces of the hologram still contain most of the information (shape, texture, etc.) needed to recognize the object.